-The HCV Homeownership Program is now available to all voucher holders who meet the minimum qualifications set forth in this plan and who have the ability to independently secure a mortgage loan.
-The number of participants served through the HCV Homeownership Program is currently limited to the parameters set forth in SDHC's MTW Plan and agreements.
+The HCV Homeownership Program is available to all voucher holders who meet the minimum qualifications set forth in this plan, who have the ability to independently secure a mortgage loan and based on SDHC program feasibility.
+Variables such as MTW Plan and agreement parameters, anticipated funding levels, and administrative expenses may be considered during the evaluation process to determine program feasibility for continued availability.